qianyingw/pre-rob/README.md

-## Neural network models for risk of bias classification in preclinical publications
+##Neural networks with word embedding for RoB classification in preclinical publications
-#### CNN, LSTM/GRU, Attention, HAN and Transformer with word level transfer learning
+#### CNN, LSTM/GRU, Attention, HAN and Transformer implmented in PyTorch